anenepeter/naijalearn/memory-bank/activeContext.md

 The immediate next steps are to complete the remaining task from Phase 1:
 - Implement social logins (optional enhancement).

-After completing this remaining Phase 1 enhancement, the project can move on to "Phase 3: NaijaLearn Specific Interactive Features".
+Following the completion of Phase 1, the project is now moving into "Phase 3: NaijaLearn Specific Interactive Features".
+Initial component and schema files for all Phase 3 interactive features have been created, but require further implementation.

 ## Active Decisions and Considerations
 - Ensuring robust error handling and user feedback for all authentication and enrollment processes.
 - Continuing to use TypeScript for type safety.
 - Addressing any lingering file corruption issues if they reappear.
-- Preparing for the implementation of interactive components in later phases.
+- Focusing on implementing the core functionality and data fetching for each interactive component in Phase 3.